Andy Hawthorne: Christian work

 The brothers formed Message 88 in 1988, and Andy later co-founded the Christian band World Wide Message Tribe which had success in the UK and American pop charts.
 The Eden initiative was set up in Manchester in 1996.

 Hawthorne is public about his Christian faith and has described it as the 'engine' of all that has been achieved through The Message Trust.
 On June 21, 2011, he addressed cross-bench parliamentarians at the National Prayer Breakfast at the Houses of Parliament.
 Invited to speak on the theme of 'Raising the aspirations of young people', he said, ‘The Bible works, and Jesus is the answer...
 The message of the Bible raises the aspirations of young people—we ditch it at our peril.
 The best of our society is built on this precious book.
 The more we invest in today’s young people the values that God gave us in this book, the better our society will become.’

 In 2018, Hawthorne was a key figure in launching Advance 2020, a coordinated campaign by Christian ministries to deliver a major evangelistic push in the UK in 2020.
 Speaking about the campaign, he said, ‘I felt like we need to see a multiplication of the evangelist gift, but also in Isaiah 60 it says, "assemble my people," and I felt like we need to start going big again.’

 In 2022, Hawthorne and The Message Trust partnered with the Luis Palau Association for a second time to put on Festival Manchester.
 Having originally held a mission in 2003, they decided to go again coming out of the Covid-19 pandemic.
 In the summer of 2022, Festival Manchester 2022 headed into schools, communities, ran thousands of hours of social action projects, before hosting a weekend festival in Wythenshawe Park in July.
 The weekend saw over 65,000 people attend.

 Coming out of the first Covid 19 lockdown in 2020, Andy and The Message Trust pioneered a Community Grocery in Sharston, near Wythenshawe, giving those who were finding it hard to keep their families fed access to affordable food and wrap-around support.
-By May 2023, this first store had grown into a network of 22 stores across the UK that is helping put food on the table for over 41,000 member families.
-Each store is run through a partnership between The Message Trust and a local church looking to reach their community.
-In Sharston, this led to the launch of the Message Community Church.
+By April 2026, this first store had grown into a network of 38 stores across the UK that has helped put food on the table for over 80,000 member families since the first store opened.
+Each Community Grocery is run through a partnership between The Message Trust and a local church looking to reach their community.

 Hawthorne started meeting monthly with 12 other evangelists in his office in Sharston.
 The twelve decided to go on and set up their own Advance Group.
-By 2022, Advance Groups had grown internationally and groups were meeting in more than 90 countries.
+By 2026, Advance Groups had grown internationally and groups were meeting in more than 105 countries, and with groups meeting on every continent around the world, except Antartica.

 The story of The Message is told in Hawthorne's books, The Message 20: Celebrating Two Decades of Changed Lives and Being The Message: Lessons learned on the frontline of mission.